vSparkyy/InterviewGUI-Roblox/README.md

 4. Once the installation process has completed you can run the GUI directly, just double click the file and open it with python.
 ![image](https://user-images.githubusercontent.com/75097362/176905921-15359d27-2b85-4c81-809a-8e61e12daf68.png)

-## Running with EXE

-1. Download the exe file and run it lol

-### Any suggestions please dm Sparky#1913 on discord or make a pull request.
+### Any suggestions please DM Sparky#1913 on discord or make a pull request.